auth0/docs/articles/migrations/guides/unpaginated-api2-requests.md

 ---
 # Migrate to Management API v2 Endpoint Paginated Queries

 After **26 January 2021**, requests to API v2 will return a maximum of 50 items for tenants in the Public Cloud.
 To retrieve more items, you must include the `page` and `per_page` parameters.
-Beginning on **21 July 2020**, Auth0 will display tenant logs and a migration toggle to help you prepare for this change. **Only tenants in the Auth0 Public Cloud are affected by this change.**
+Beginning on **21 July 2020**, Auth0 will display tenant logs and a migration toggle to help you prepare for this change.

 Affected tenants are those that meet the following criteria:

+* Auth0 Public Cloud
 * Created **before 21 July 2020**
 * Actively making calls to the affected endpoints without passing the `per_page` parameter for queries that can return more than 1 result.

 The following tenants are not affected:

+* Auth0 Private Cloud
 * Created **on or after 21 July 2020**
 * Not using any of the affected endpoints
 * Using the affected endpoints and passing the `per_page` parameter, or making queries that will always return a single result.